IGELsociety/IGEL_website/content/events/event-IGEL2024.md

 ## Contact

-Inquiries concerning the conference can be sent to Paul Sopcak at igel2024conference[at]proton.me
+Inquiries concerning the conference can be sent to Paul Sopcak at igel2024conference [at] proton [dot] me